Mercury (automobile): Meteor

 From 1949 to 1976, Lincoln-Mercury of Canada marketed the Meteor nameplate as its lowest-price brand to compete in lower-price markets (most closely against Pontiac).
-In contrast to the Mercury and the Monarch of the 1950s, which derived their bodies from Lincoln, the Meteor combined a Ford body with a Mercury grille and trim.
+In contrast to the Monarch which utilised a Mercury body, the early Meteor models combined a Ford body with a Mercury grille and trim.
 The brand was marketed as a four-model counterpart of the Ford line (Meteor, Niagara, and Rideau; the Montcalm was added in 1959 to match the Galaxie).

 For 1962 and 1963, Lincoln-Mercury of Canada dropped the Meteor brand, coinciding with the introduction of the namesake Mercury product line and as Mercury distanced itself from Lincoln in price at the beginning of the 1960s.
 In 1964, Meteor was revived in Canada (replacing the Mercury Monterey in the same market).
-In 1965, Meteor returned the Rideau and Montcalm names, using a Ford Galaxie body with a Mercury grille.
-For 1967, its equivalent of the LTD was named the Montego, renamed the LeMoyne for 1968 (as Mercury themselves adopted the Montego name).
+Unlike previous Meteors, the 1964 model used a Mercury body rather than a Ford body.
+For 1965, Meteors used revived Rideau and Montcalm model names on Mercury bodies with Ford-style roofs.
+For 1967, its equivalent of the LTD was named the Montego, renamed the LeMoyne for 1968 when Mercury themselves took over the Montego name for one of its models.

 In 1968, Lincoln-Mercury of Canada added Mercury badging to Meteor vehicles, gradually beginning to integrate Meteor into its model line.
 After 1976, the Rideau and Montcalm were discontinued, combined as a base Meteor trim level for the Mercury Marquis in Canada; Lincoln-Mercury of Canada dropped the Marquis Meteor after the 1981 model year.